cfug/dio/README.md

 }
 ```

 ## Using application/x-www-form-urlencoded format

 By default, Dio serializes request data(except String type) to `JSON`.
-To send data in the `application/x-www-form-urlencoded` format instead, you can :
+To send data in the `application/x-www-form-urlencoded` format instead, you can:

 ```dart
 //Instance level